ciglenecki/lumen-audio/README.md

 ## Done tasks

 Tasks:
+- [x] **Rep vs IRMAS:** perform validation on Rep's corected dataset to check how many labels are correctly marked in the original dataset
+  - check if all instruments are correct
+  - check if at least one instrument is correct
+  - hamming distance between Rep's and original
+  - how dirty is the training set in terms of including non-predominant instruments
+  - [x] 🖊️ report your findings in Google Docs
 - [x] **train with relabeled data (cleanlab):** (@matej has to provide csv) Include train override csv.
 No augmentations.
 Compare both models metrics.
   - [x] 🖊️ report your findings in Google Docs
 - [x] **Inference analysis**: run inference on single audio with multiple different durations (run on 10, 20, ..., 590, 600 seconds)